 Septic to Sewer

 In the summer of 2019, the Estero Village Council approved a Florida Gulf Coast University (FGCU) research project to help identify the source of bacteria in the Estero River.
-The study tested for human waste, nitrogen compounds, and bacteria, and was recently completed and presented to the public (watch the presentation here).
+The study tested for human waste, nitrogen compounds, and bacteria, and was recently completed and presented to the public.

 Articles